mquantin/icalfilter/README.md

-# fork
-this is a fork of (icalfilter)[https://github.com/klemensschindler/icalfilter] by klemensschindler
+This is a fork of (icalfilter)[https://github.com/klemensschindler/icalfilter] by klemensschindler

 # icalfilter
 Filter out old ical events from a calendar.